Listed in chronological order. For detailed information about this topic, contact the Archives.

 - New Market Monument (1903) View photograph

-This statue, officially named Virginia Mourning Her Dead, was created by sculptor Moses Ezekiel to honor the VMI cadets who fought at the Battle of New Market.
-Ezekiel was himself a member of the Class of 1866 and a member of the New Market Corps; those who fought and died there were his friends.
+This statue, officially named Virginia Mourning Her Dead, was created by sculptor Sir Moses Ezekiel to honor the VMI cadets who fought at the Battle of New Market.
+Ezekiel was himself a member of the Class of 1866 and New Market cadet.
 The statue was dedicated in 1903, an event that included a reunion of New Market veterans.

 - Francis H. Smith Statue (1931) View photograph

 Bronze statue of VMI's first Superintendent, by sculptor Ferrucio Legnaioli.
-It was originally located near the New Market monument, but today resides in front of Smith Hall, VMI's administration building.
+Smith, who served for fifty years - from the opening of the Institute in 1839 through 1889 - is known as the "builder and rebuilder" of VMI.
+The statue was originally located near the New Market monument, but today resides in front of Smith Hall, VMI's administration building.

 - George C. Marshall Statue (1978) View photograph